 Subway's Steak & Cheese is made with thin slices of steak topped with melted cheese.
 It is one of several Select sandwiches the chain offers; others include the Subway Club and the Chicken & Bacon Ranch sandwich.

 Nutritional values for all Subway sandwiches are figured with sandwiches on 9-grain wheat bread topped with lettuce, onions, tomatoes, green peppers and cucumbers, according to the company's nutritional data charts.
-In the case of the Steak & Cheese sub, the cheese it comes with is also factored into the totals.
+In the case of the Steak & Cheese sub calories, the cheese it comes with is also factored into the totals.

-Subway's 6-inch Steak & Cheese sub has 380 calories, and 90 of those calories come from fat.
+Subway's 6-inch Steak & Cheese sub has 340 calories, and 90 of those calories come from fat, according to Subway.com.
 The calories is a particular food indicate how much energy it contains.
 How many calories you need to eat each day depends on factors such as your age, weight, activity level and whether you are trying to lose, gain or maintain your weight.

 Many of the ingredients in the Steak & Cheese sub contribute to its carbohydrate content, especially the bread.
-The total carbohydrate content for the 6-inch sub is 50 g, and the carbs include 5 g of dietary fiber and 5 grams of sugars.
+The total carbohydrate content for the 6-inch sub is 39 grams, and the carbs include 2 grams of dietary fiber and 5 grams of sugars.

 Vitamins and Minerals

 Each 6-inch sandwich contains 20 percent of the recommended daily intake for vitamin C and iron and 10 percent of the recommended daily intake for vitamin A and calcium, Subway reports in its nutritional data charts.